Updated May, 2025

 That’s the experience I had when I came across the phrase “liturgical participation has ethical implications” in Cas Wepener’s article “Solidarity with Christ” (p.
 36).
 It’s not that I’ve never heard that before or pondered its implications, but at this time in this context the words captured my imagination in a new way.
 And as I thought further about that phrase it occurred to me that this whole issue could fit under the theme of worship and ethics.

-So what’s ethics got to do with it?
+So, what’s ethics got to do with it?
 Absolutely everything.

 Eyes Wide Open

-When we were baptized we were united with Christ in his death and resurrection.
+When we were baptized, we were united with Christ in his death and resurrection.
 That same Christ is now ascended and sits at God’s right hand as our Lord and intercessor.
 We cannot possibly be united with Christ and not share his burden for the poor and seek to right the injustices that are all too commonplace in this world.

-When we worship we remember who we are as people united with Christ.
+When we worship, we remember who we are as people united with Christ.
 We cannot claim that identity in worship and deny it in the world.
 We cannot be clothed with Christ in worship and then shed those clothes when we leave.

 At Pentecost we remember the gift of the Holy Spirit to the New Testament church.
 On that day the Holy Spirit was active among those gathered, and 3,000 people became believers.
 The Holy Spirit transforms lives by revealing truth, by opening eyes that once were blind.

 In worship we pray for the Holy Spirit’s presence and ask the Spirit to transform our lives and open our hearts.
 We ought to tremble as we offer these prayers, because when our eyes are opened and we see as Christ sees, we are changed.
-We desire change in our own lives, and we want to pursues change in the world around us.
+We desire change in our own lives, and we want to pursue change in the world around us.

 Living in Obedience

-When we gather for worship we claim that Christ is Lord of our lives; he is the agenda-setter.
+When we gather for worship, we claim that Christ is Lord of our lives; he is the agenda-setter.
 It means that we desire to live lives of obedience.

 It’s easy to think that obedience consists only of negative actions: not killing, not swearing, not stealing, and the like.
 But obedience also calls for positive actions.
 Living obediently is also about doing God’s will.
 It’s about taking up Christ’s cross and following him.
 It’s about living ethical lives.
 It means being more intentional about praying for one’s community.
 It means encouraging Christians in their worship and spiritual growth—including Christians who are in prison.
 It means standing in solidarity with the poor and with the defenseless.
 It means seeking justice that restores.
 It means working toward shalom here on earth.